oxygenium-network/oxygenium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/KeyValueSource.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/io/src/main/scala/org/oxygenium/io/KeyValueSource.scala)

-The code above defines a trait called `KeyValueSource` which is a part of the Alephium project.
+The code above defines a trait called `KeyValueSource` which is a part of the Oxygenium project.
 A trait is similar to an interface in other programming languages and defines a set of methods that a class implementing the trait must implement.

 The purpose of this trait is to define methods for interacting with a key-value store.
 A key-value store is a type of database that stores data as key-value pairs.
 The methods defined in this trait are used to interact with the key-value store, such as closing the store, destroying the store, and closing the store in an unsafe manner.

 The `close()` method is used to close the key-value store in a safe manner, meaning that any pending writes are completed before the store is closed.
 The `closeUnsafe()` method is used to close the store in an unsafe manner, meaning that any pending writes may be lost.
 The `dESTROY()` method is used to destroy the key-value store in a safe manner, meaning that any data in the store is deleted and any pending writes are completed before the store is destroyed.
 The `dESTROYUnsafe()` method is used to destroy the store in an unsafe manner, meaning that any data in the store may be lost.

 Classes that implement this trait will be able to interact with a key-value store in a standardized way.
-For example, a class that implements this trait could be used to store and retrieve data for the Alephium project.
+For example, a class that implements this trait could be used to store and retrieve data for the Oxygenium project.
 Here is an example of how a class could implement this trait:

 ```scala
 import org.oxygenium.io.KeyValueSource